Here are some more ideas for keeping active over the summer holiday.

-After half term, our school dinner menu will be changing.
-This menu, provided by our school meals provider Catering Leeds, will be served until the end of the summer term.
+From September, our school dinner menu will be changing.
+This menu, provided by our school meals provider Catering Leeds, will be served until February half term.

-As well as on our website, the three week cyclical menu is also displayed on our dining room window for you to discuss with your child.
+As well as on our website, the three week cyclical menu is displayed in the parent/carer noticeboard for you to discuss with your child.
 If you would like a printed copy, please ask at the office.

 Have a look for the days ahead to make your child aware of what the daily meals are.
-Following pupil and parent feedback, children now make their main meal choice at the start of the day.
+All children now make their main meal choice at the start of the day.
 This ensures they get their first choice of meal.

 School meals continue to be free for Reception, Year 1 and Year 2.
 If your child is in Key Stage 2, please check for eligibility for free school meals.
 (It’s important to check for eligibility for younger children, too, because school receives additional funding for each child who is eligible for a free meal, even when they’re free in Reception and Year 1 and Year 2!)